JuliaLang/julia/doc/src/manual/variables-and-scoping.md

 ERROR: cannot assign variables in other modules
 ```

 If a top-level expression contains a variable declaration with keyword `local`,
 then that variable is not accessible outside that expression.
-The variable inside the expression does not affect variables of the same name.
+The variable inside the expression does not affect global variables of the same name.
 An example is to declare `local x` in a `begin` or `if` block at the top-level:

 ```jldoctest